stekajack/pressomancy/README.md

 # Pressomancy

-**Pressomancy** is a Python framework built on top of [EspressoMD](http://espressomd.org/), designed to streamline and abstract the management of molecular simulations.
+**Pressomancy** is a Python framework built on top of [EspressoMD](http://espressomd.org/), designed to streamline and abstract the management of objects in molecular simulations.
 By creating a structured environment for simulation objects, **Pressomancy** enables easy integration, customization, and scalability for complex simulations with minimal setup.

 The framework provides an abstract, modular approach for defining simulation components, ensuring compliance and ease of integration across various objects, such as magnetic filaments, G4 multimers, ligands, and more.